 1.3 Method of reference.
-When applicable, test methods contained herein shall be referenced in the individual specification or specification sheet by specifying the test method number, and the details required in the summary of the applicable test method shall be listed.
-To avoid the necessity for changing specifications that refer to this test methods of this standard, the revision number should not be used when referencing test methods.
-(For example: Use 4011 versus 4011.4.)
+When applicable, test methods contained herein should be referenced in the individual specification, specification sheet, or procurement documents by specifying the test method number and the details specified in the summary of the applicable test method.
+The basic standard should be referenced and not the individual part or parts of this standard.
+To avoid the necessity for changing documents that refer to test methods of this standard, the revision number of a test method should not be used when referencing individual test methods.
+For example, use 4011 as a reference versus 4011.4.